Somerton Man: Spy theories

 There has been persistent speculation that the dead man was a spy, due to the circumstances and historical context of his death.
 At least two sites relatively close to Adelaide were of interest to spies: the Radium Hill uranium mine and the Woomera Test Range, an Anglo-Australian military research facility.
 The man's death also coincided with a reorganisation of Australian security agencies, which would culminate the following year with the founding of the Australian Security Intelligence Organisation (ASIO).
 This would be followed by a crackdown on Soviet espionage in Australia, which was revealed by intercepts of Soviet communications under the Venona project.

 Another theory concerns Boxall, who was reportedly involved in intelligence work during and immediately after World War II.
-In a 1978 television interview Stuart Littlemore asks: "Mr Boxall, you had been working, hadn't you, in an intelligence unit, before you met this young woman, Did you talk to her about that at all?"
-In reply, Boxall says "no", and when asked if Harkness could have known, Boxall replies: "Not unless somebody else told her."
-When Littlemore suggests in the interview that there may have been an espionage connection to the dead man in Adelaide, Boxall replies: "It's quite a melodramatic thesis, isn't it?"
-Boxall's army service record suggests that he served initially in the 4th Water Transport Company, before being seconded to the North Australia Observer Unit (NAOU) – a special operations unit – and that during his time with NAOU, Boxall rose rapidly in rank, being promoted from lance corporal to lieutenant within three months.
+In a 1978 television interview Stuart Littlemore asked, "Mr Boxall, you had been working, hadn't you, in an intelligence unit, before you met this young woman, Jessica Harkness.
+Did you talk to her about that at all?"
+In reply, Boxall said "no", and when asked if Harkness could have known, Boxall replied, "Not unless somebody else told her."
+When Littlemore suggested in the interview that there may have been an espionage connection to the dead man in Adelaide, Boxall replied, "It's quite a melodramatic thesis, isn't it?"
+Boxall's army service record suggests that he served initially in the 4th Water Transport Company, before being seconded to the North Australia Observer Unit (NAOU)—a special operations unit—and that during his time with NAOU, Boxall rose rapidly in rank, being promoted from lance corporal to lieutenant within three months.